ilanschnell/bitarray/README.md

   * add `bitarray.util.make_endian()`
   * `util.ba2hex()` and `util.hex2ba()` now also support little-endian
   * add `bitarray.get_default_endian()`
+  * made first argument of initializer a positional-only parameter
   * remove `.fromstring()` and `.tostring()` methods, these have been deprecated 8 years ago, since version 0.4.0
   * add `__all__` in `bitarray/__init__.py`